- Captain Albert's Website and Blog -

 Captain Jaski in 1946 while in command of the ms Westerdam (I) (a)

-Thomas Jaski was born on 01 September 1884 on Schiermonnikoog.
-This is an island in a chain of islands above the mainland of the Netherlands.
+Thomas Jaski was born on 01 September 1884 on the island Schiermonnikoog.
+This island in one of a chain of islands to the north of the Netherlands.
 The name Jaski was wellknown on the island and there were several Jaskies who made it to captain.
-The earliest one known was in the early 19th. century but it is unknown if this one was part of the family tree of Thomas.
+The earliest one known was in the early 19th. century but it is unclear if this one was part of the family tree of Thomas.
 It is known that the Jaski family originally came from Weener in “Ost Friesland” which is part of Germany.

 A “google” retrieved the following information.
-His fathers name was also Thomas Jaski, born on 04 November 1849 on Schiermonnikoog and was married to Klaaske Faber.
+His fathers name was also Thomas Jaski born on 04 November 1849 on Schiermonnikoog and was married to Klaaske Faber.
 Thomas Sr. passed away at the age of 37 on 04 October 1887 at sea.
-Cause of dead as of yet unknown and also function on board as of yet on unknown.
-Thomas Jr. did not have any brothers or sisters and the death of his father does not seemed to have deterred him from going to sea.
-If we calculate that he obtained his 3rd mates certificate in 1904 and was born in 1884, then he must have gone to study for the sea around 1900, depending whether he first sailed as a sailor or not.
+Cause of dead as of yet unknown and also his function on board is as of yet unknown.
+Thomas Jr. had at least one brother called Teunis.
+It is assumed (TBC) that he went to the Maritime School on the island.
+If we calculate that he obtained his 3rd mates certificate in 1904 and was born in 1884, then he must have gone to study for the sea around 1900.

-He was married to Janke van Borssum Waalkes and she was the mother of the following childern: Thomasina Jaski (born 1913 at Rotterdam), Jan Jaski (born 1916 at Rotterdam) ,Teunis Jaski (born 1917 at Rotterdam), Anna Wilhelmina Jaski (1922 at Schiermonikoog)
+The love life of Captain Thomas Jaski was quite complicated and extensive.
+He married on 29 May 1912 Janke van Borssum Waalkes and she was the mother of the following childern: Thomasina Jaski (born 1913 at Rotterdam), Jan Jaski (born 1916 at Rotterdam) ,Teunis Jaski (born 1917 at Rotterdam), Anna Wilhelmina Jaski (1922 at Schiermonikoog) The parents divorced on 15 July 1932 and Mrs. Janke Jaski remained living in The Hague with the Children. (d)

-When he arrived at HAL he was placed on board the ss Gorredijk, a standard size cargo ship for those days, so most likley not much different than he had been used to, althought the on board discipline was most likely much stricter as Holland America tended to run the on board routines on the cargo ships in the same way as on the Passenger ships.
+When he arrived at HAL he was placed on board the ss Gorredijk (I).
+This was a standard size cargo ship for those days and so most likely not much different than he had been used to, although the on board discipline was would have been much stricter, as Holland America tended to run the on board routines on the cargo ships in the same way as on the Passenger ships.

 The ss Gorredijk (I) was a cargo ship of 6500 tons with a length of 126.5 meters and a speed of 10 knots.
 There were 52 crew and the captain.
 This photo shows the ship in Boston, ready to load grain. (a)

 Then in the next years, he is switching between the cargo and the passenger ships with making one trip on the ss Potsdam in September 1912) before being promoted to Chief Officer.
-Thenhe returns to the cargo ships.
-Somewhere around this time he must have married as the first child, the daugher Thomasina, was born in 1913.
+Then he returns to the cargo ships.
+Somewhere around this time he must have married as the first child, the daughter Thomasina, was born in 1913.

-Peculiar is that although still junior in the Chief Officer ranks he is also assigned to the passengerships, including the flagship the ss Rotterdam (IV) in March 1915.
-This was very unusual for the Holland America ranking and rotation system but it might have had to do with the fact that many of the more senior Chief Officers were called away to join the Royal Netherlands Navy.
+Peculiar is that although still junior in the Chief Officer ranks he is also assigned to the passenger ships, including the flagship the ss Rotterdam (IV) in March 1915.
+This was very unusual for the Holland America ranking and rotation system but it might have had to do with the fact that many of the more senior Chief Officers were called away to serve with the Royal Netherlands Navy as Reserve Officer.

-On 22 March 1917 he is assigned to the ss Rijndam (I) but the assignment only lasts barely 3 months as on 20 June 1917 the ship arrives in New York from Rotterdam and is interned by the US Government.
+On 22 March 1917 he was assigned to the ss Rijndam (I) but the assignment only lasts barely 3 months as on 20 June 1917 the ship arrives in New York from Rotterdam and is interned by the US Government.
 The ship is officially taken over by the US on 21 March 1918 and is put into service under USA flag as the troopship USS Rijndam.
-The Dutch crew, (They could not stay on the ship as the Kingdom of the Netherlands was neutral in the conflict) returns with the ss Nieuw Amsterdam (I) to Rotterdam and are then send home.
+The Dutch crew, (They could not stay on the ship as the Kingdom of the Netherlands was neutral in the conflict) returns with the ss Nieuw Amsterdam (I) to Rotterdam and are then send home to remain on standby.
+While on board he met his brother Teunis again whose ship must also have been laid up in an American Port and together they arrived in Rotterdam on 12 April 1918. (d)

-On 20 August 1919 he joins the flagship the ss Rotterdam (IV) as Chief Officer.
+On 20 August 1919 he joined the flagship the ss Rotterdam (IV) as Chief Officer.
 This ship had been laid up during the war in Rotterdam and returned to service on 24 January 1919 .
-Now he remains on the passengerships until promoted to Captain on 06 May 1921 with an assignment on the ss Poeldijk (I).
+Now he remained on the passenger ships until promoted to Captain on 06 May 1921 with an assignment on the ss Poeldijk (I).
 This was one of the smaller cargo ships of the company and was assigned to the South America service of the company, making 3 month roundtrips to Buenos Aires.
-He stays on this ship for 2 years making 9 round voyages.
+He stayed on this ship for 2 years making 9 round voyages.

-On 27 April 1926 he receives the silver medal of the Royal Netherlands Meterological Institute (KNMI) for the quality of the Meteorological Journals submitted to the KNMI.
+On 27 April 1926 he receives the silver medal of the Royal Netherlands Meteorological Institute (KNMI) for the quality of the Meteorological Journals submitted to the KNMI.

 The ss Breedyk was cargo ship of the B-class series which Holland America had built with materials given by the British Government to compensate for the loss of the ss Statendam (II) / Justicia. (a)

-This changes when in 1936 he is assigned to the ms Drechtdyk on the Vancouver service which ship had a capacity for 12 passengers and his seniority now made him qualified him for that command.
-This follows by promotion to the ms Damsterdyk which had a capacity of 30 passengers and was also engaged to the North Pacific route to Vancouver.
-He remains with this ship until the 2nd World War breaks out.
+This changed when in 1936 he was assigned to the ms Drechtdyk on the Vancouver service, a ship which had a capacity for 12 passengers and his seniority now made him qualified him for that level of command.
+This followed by promotion to the ms Damsterdyk which had a capacity of 30 passengers sailing on the same service to Vancouver.
+He remained with this ship until the 2nd World War started.

-As he had only arrived on 30 April 1940 back in Rotterdam, she ship was not ready to sail when the Netherlands were invaded on 10 May 1940 and he was stuck in the Netherlands for the duration of the war.
-ED: There is some anecdotal information that he was involved with the Resistance but I have not been able to find any factual evidence yet.
+As he had only arrived on 30 April 1940 back in Rotterdam, she ship was not ready to sail when the Netherlands were invaded on 10 May 1940 and he was stuck in the Netherlands for the duration of the war. during that period he was involved in the “De Zeemanspot” the organisation set up by Captain Filippo (see his biography) in supporting families of sailors who were at sea.
+The was working as a “Guardian” for this illegal banking system and look after the seafaring families in the area around Bilthoven.
+This work included visiting the families and bring money.
+These allotments would then later reconciled with the final wages of the husband when the war was over. (d)

 In the memoirs of Captain Roel ten Kate (c), he is mentioned as being in the town of Bilthoven during the war.
-(Bilthoven is a town in te middle of the Netherlands, south east of Amsterdam).
-Ten Kate did not have a clue what he wanted to do with his future life while in secondary school but Captain Jaski was the step father of his friend Edu Ydo who had come back from the Dutch East Indies.
-At that time both boys were also living in a in Bilthoven and were taken on walks by Thomas Jaski who lived with Edu’s mother (*).
+(Bilthoven is a town in the middle of the Netherlands, south east of Amsterdam).
+Ten Kate himself did not have a clue of what he wanted to do with his future life while still in secondary school but Captain Jaski was considered to be the step father of his friend Edu Ydo who had come back from the Dutch East Indies.
+At that time both boys were at school together in Bilthoven and were taken on walks by Thomas Jaski who lived with Edu’s mother.
 While on these walks the captain regaled the boys with stories about the sea, his colleagues and life on board.
-As Ten Kate was not exactly focused on his school work, Captain Jaski started to put pressure on him to improve but with the promise that if he went to a Maritime School, then Jaski would arrange a place for him with HAL.
-Although Ten Kate was active in irritating the German Occupiers through the war he did not mention if Jaski was involved in any Resistance work.
+As Ten Kate was not exactly focused on his school work, Captain Jaski started to put pressure on him to improve and with the promise that if he went to a Maritime School, then Jaski would arrange a place for him with HAL.

 Captain Jaski on a cartoon published on arrival in New York.
 Even in those days, when everybody tended to work for one employer, long service records still made an impression. (a)